 As a result, while Contribution Risk may be a significant source of risk for the Plan, this Actuarial Valuation makes no attempt to assess the impact of future contributions falling short of those recommended under the selected Funding Policy.
-Notwithstanding the above, see later in this section for the impact on the current Recommended Contribution of any contribution shortfalls or excesses from the prior year.
+Notwithstanding the above, see the Actuarial Recommended Contribution - Reconciliation section of this report for the impact on the current Recommended Contribution of any contribution shortfalls or excesses from the prior year.